 - Develop a shared racial equity framework with data-driven tools and measures to evaluate progress.

-We want to hear from you!
 The City of Milwaukee will receive $394 million from the federal government to help our community recover from COVID-19.
-We need your help to determine how to prioritize this funding.
-Take the survey now (available in English, Spanish, and Hmong).
+We want every resident to feel welcome to learn how the City will decide how to spend the money and share their thoughts.

 The City of Milwaukee is fully committed to implementing strategies, policies, and practices designed to advance and achieve racial equity and inclusion in education, housing, workforce development, criminal justice, violence prevention, and the delivery of quality and timely government services.